saenyakorn/paradis-bot/README.md

 ## Notification Management

+> Note: For now, discord API does not support notification management.

 - [ ] `/noti list` - List all notification setting for every channel you are in
 - [ ] `/noti set <notification> <channel>?` - Set the notification for the current or given channel
 - [ ] `/noti pause <date|time> <channel>?` - Pause the notification util the given time, users will not receive any notification during the time